supechicken/crdyboot/README.md

     cargo xtask setup [<disk-path>]

-This will prepare a reven image to use with various tests.
-By default the latest reven release is downloaded from a GS bucket.
-You can also provide a path to use a local image.
-Any kind of image (`base`, `dev`, or `test`) is allowed, but the image must have rootfs verification enabled.
+This will prepare a reven image to use with VM tests.
+By default a build of the public reven board is downloaded from a GS bucket.
+If you are a Googler, you can pass `--reven-private` to get a recent build of the private reven board.
+Alternatively, you can provide a file path to use a local image.
+The image should be a `test` image with verity enabled.

 To check formatting, lint, test, build crdyboot, and install to the image: